Snow sports: Alice Robinson forced to withdraw from World Cup events after contracting Covid-19 - NZ Herald

 New Zealand skier Alice Robinson has been forced to withdraw from her World Cup Super G race in France overnight after testing positive for Covid-19.

-The tough break comes after the 20-year-old recorded a sensational 4th place in the discipline at St Moritz the previous weekend.
+The tough break comes after the 20-year-old recorded a sensational fourth place in the discipline at St Moritz the previous weekend.

-"This means I will probably have to sit out the 2 GS races this coming week in Courchevel which I am extremely disappointed about.
+"This means I will probably have to sit out the two GS races this coming week in Courchevel which I am extremely disappointed about.

 AdvertisementAdvertise with NZME.

-"I'm doing fine and just aiming to recover as quickly as I can and try to get back on the slopes as soon as possible," Robinson said in a statement posted on her social media.
+"I'm doing fine and just aiming to recover as quickly as I can and try to get back on the slopes as soon as possible," Robinson said on social media.

 Robinson is hoping to compete again after Christmas in the Lienz Giant Slalom in Austria.

-Up until now, Robinson has made her name as a Giant Slalom skier - with three World Cup victories to her name in that discipline - and it still shapes as her best medal chance at the Beijing Winter Olympics in February.
+Until now, Robinson has made her name as a giant slalom skier - with three World Cup victories to her name in that discipline - and it still shapes as her best medal chance at the Beijing Winter Olympics in February.
 However, such has been her progress on Super G skis, if she continues her rise, she could come into the reckoning in Beijing.

 Robinson finished 11th in the opening World Cup Giant Slalom of the season in Solden in Austria in late October and was looking forward to the back-to-back GS races in Courchevel.